michaelclarkcuadrado/BuBoard/README.md

 A senior project by CS students at Gettysburg College.

-Copyleft Michael Clark-Cuadrado, Jingyi 'Jannie' Liu, and Zachary Miller.
+Copyleft Michael Clark-Cuadrado, Zachary Miller, and Jannie Liu.

 ## Using / Hacking